m-bugaj/beatsy/README.md

 - CSRF protection enabled (important due to use of JWT in HttpOnly cookies)

 - Eureka client integration for service discovery (lb://SERVICE-NAME URI)

+- Per-request JWT verification using RSA256 public key in API Gateway for secure authentication

 #### 🔐 `user-service`:
 - User registration and login